pt11-word-find/wordsearch-generation-algo/README.md

 # wordsearch-generation-algo

-This package contains one default export, a function that takes three parameters: (wordlist, width, height)
+This package contains one default export, a function that takes four parameters: (wordlist, width, height, difficulty)

-wordlist - an array of words to be placed in the word search width / height - integers that indicate the size of the puzzle.
+wordlist - an array of words to be placed in the word search width / height - integers that indicate the size of the puzzle. difficulty - An integer. if greater than 1, will include reversed words.

 ## Planned improvements